 Videos – of Insight Exchange events including Creating Conversations events and masterclasses featuring Dr Linda Coates and Dr Allan Wade from the Centre for Response-Based Practice, Canada.

 Distribution sponsors – Information on how to become a distribution sponsor of three Insight Exchange resources (Follow My Lead, My Safety Kit and My Dignity) and examples of organisations who have become distribution sponsors

 Reflections Kit – The Reflections Kit is designed to support you in building on your understanding of domestic and family violence and to support you in making insight-informed decisions.

-“Women and children are overwhelmingly the victims of domestic and family violence and those who use violence are overwhelmingly male.
-Domestic and family violence can be perpetrated by a partner, family member, carer, house mate, boyfriend or girlfriend.
-Women also commit DFV against men, as do same-sex partners (Domestic Violence NSW, 2018).
-DFV is also committed by and committed against people who identify in non-gender binary terms.”
+“Women and children are overwhelmingly the victims of DFV and those who use violence are overwhelmingly male.
+DFV can be perpetrated by a partner, family member, carer, house mate, boyfriend or girlfriend.
+Women also commit DFV against men, as do same-sex partners (DVNSW, 2018).
+DFV is also committed by and committed against people who identify as transgender, non-binary, intersex and gender-diverse.”